 During the lease term in Middletown

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Middletown, the renter must allow us to enter the rental.
-Some justifiable reasons to go into rental property are to:
+During lease, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Middletown, the renter must allow us to enter the rental property.
+Some justifiable reasons to go into rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Middletown.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Middletown.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you rent out your rental property in Middletown
+- Before you put a renter in your property in Middletown

 - Collections and evictions